krishnaexplore/datastructures/Questions.md

 - Given a BST check whether it is AVL tree or not
 - Given a height, give an algorithm for generating an AVL tree with minimum number of nodes.

-- Given an AVL tree with n integer items and two integers a andb, where a and b can be any integers with a <= b. implement an algorithm to count the number of nodes in the range [a,b]
+- Given an AVL tree with n integer items and two integers a andb, where a and b can be any integers with a <= b. implement an algorithm to count the number of nodes in the range [a,b ]

+- Median in an infinite series of Integers

+- Given a binary tree, how do you remove all the half nodes (which has only one child)?
+Note that we should not touch leaves
+  * post order traversal

+- Given a binary tree, how do you remove leaves of it
+  * post order traversal

+- Given a BST and two integers (minimum and maximum integers) as parameters, how do you remove (prune) elements from the tree any elements that are not within that range, inclusive.

+- Given a binary tree, how do you connect all the adjacent nodes at the same level?
+Assume that given binary tree has next pointer along with left and right pointers.

+- Assume that a set S on n numbers are stored in some form of balanced binary search tree; i.e the depth of the tree is O(logn).
+In addition to the key value and the pointers to children, assume that every node contains the number of nodes in its subtree.
+Specify a reason(s) why a balanced binary tree can be a better option than a complete binary tree for storing that set S.